Thomas H. Lee

 In early April of 2011 he was awarded the Ho-Am Prize in Engineering (colloquially known as the "Korean Nobel"), and in 2012 he was awarded the U.S. Secretary of Defense Medal for Exceptional Civilian Service for his work at DARPA.

 Gabe is currently a Ph.D. candidate in Electrical Engineering at Stanford University.
-His research focuses on scalable architectures for phased array antennas to be used in short range radars and satellite communication systems.
+His research focuses on scalable architectures for electronically steerable antennas for wireless power delivery and beyond.
 He is a recipient of the Stanford Graduate Fellowship.

 Gabe received the B.S. degree in Electrical Engineering and Computer Science from U.C.
 Berkeley in 2014 and the M.S. degree in Electrical Engineering from Stanford University in 2016.
-He was a teaching assistant for the introductory circuits course at U.C.
-Berkeley and has held internships at Texas Instruments and Apple.
+He has held internships at Apple and Texas Instruments.

 Maria del Mar Hershenson